 - Wash your hands often with soap and water

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol

 - Avoid touching your eyes, nose and mouth

 - Clean and disinfect frequently touched objects and surfaces at home.

 - Follow guidelines for public safety provided by local agencies.

 - Will be worn by all adults when unable to maintain 6ft of social distancing.
-Students are exempt from wearing a face mask during physical activity.
+Masks are encourage to be worn upon arrival/exit (required 11yrs+), students may be exempt from wearing a face mask during physical activity.
 American Academy of Pediatrics: Guidelines for Safe Return to Sports

 Updated Tuition Policy

 - Tuition is prorated based on your start date and debited monthly.
 Tuition will remain consistent each month.
 You will not pay more for longer months, nor less for shorter months.

 - Your monthly tuition is debited on the 16th of each month for the coming month. ie: October tuition, debited on Sept.16th.